-Most vegetable gardens fall into one of three categories: planting directly in the native soil (in-ground), planting in pots or planters (container), or planting in a framed bed filled with soil above grade (raised bed).
+An in-ground garden means planting directly in your yard’s native soil.
+A container garden uses pots or planters filled with potting mix.
+A raised bed garden is a framed structure filled with soil that sits above ground level.
 All three can be productive.
-The difference is how much control you have over soil, drainage, weeds, and early season warmth.
+The difference is how much control you have over drainage, weeds, soil quality, and early season warmth.

 In-ground vegetable gardens

 An in-ground garden is a planted area where you grow directly in the existing soil.
-This is the classic “flat-earth” garden, often laid out in rows or wide planting beds after removing turfgrass.
+This is the classic flat-earth garden, often laid out in rows or wide planting beds after removing grass.
 If you have decent soil and enough sun, an in-ground garden can be the lowest-cost way to get a lot of growing space quickly.

-In-ground gardens work especially well for larger crops and for gardeners who want to expand over time without building structures.
+In-ground gardens work well for larger crops and for gardeners who want to expand over time without building frames.
 They also suit gardeners who enjoy improving soil year after year with compost and mulch.
+Most gardeners who use in-ground beds eventually develop a rhythm of adding organic matter, testing soil, and rotating crops to keep the space productive.

 The main advantage of in-ground gardening is scale.
 Once the space is cleared and prepared, it is simple to increase the planting area.
-You are also working with a natural soil ecosystem that can become very productive when it is well managed.
+You are also working with a natural soil ecosystem that can become very productive when managed well.
+In-ground gardens are often the best fit if you want to grow crops that need room, such as squash (Cucurbita spp.), pumpkins (Cucurbita spp.), and rows of potatoes (Solanum tuberosum L.).

 Drawbacks of in-ground gardens